 Investment Strategy: Ashley was best suited to a diversified portfolio to spread her capital between stocks and bonds.
 Investing entirely in equities was too high risk, therefore some capital was invested in government bonds and investment-grade corporate bonds.

-Growth Stocks are defined as stocks that have the potential for above average capital appreciation over time.
-In Ashley’s portfolio they were mainly from the tech and healthcare sectors who were spending large amounts on research and development.
+Growth stocks have the potential for above average capital appreciation over time.
+In Ashley’s portfolio, they were mainly from the tech and healthcare sectors who were spending large amounts on research and development.
 To minimise risk, a small allocation was given to value stocks.
 These are stocks that are considered solid but currently undervalued by the market for many reasons.

 And for bond diversification, capital was put in government and investment grade corporate bonds.
 Government bonds provide a small but reliable return, while investment grade corporate bonds are slightly risker with a higher potential return.
 The selected bonds provided a balance between risk and return while aiming for stability and income.